 I don't think they were caught up in paralyzing debates, nor did Bill Clinton.

-Sometimes you're write him, you think they might be in with Fox News too.
+Why he reacted because the Washington Post, and I disagree, sometimes you're right, and you think they might be in with Fox News too.

-But just because some reporter or journalist Rice said it doesn't mean it.
+But just because some reporter or journalist writes that doesn't mean it so now the Washington Post is in bed with Fox News.

 Gibson asked another question.

-Terry, you're telling me the Washington Post's former high placed editor, Steve Call is the same as Fox News.
+Terry, you're telling me the Washington Post's former high-placed editor, Steve Cole, is the same as Fox News.

 You would say he's in league with Fox News in some kind of a plot against Bill Clinton.

-Baby, this is the guy gonna run Hillary's non-existent presidential campaign.
+Baby, this is the guy going to run Hillary's non-existent presidential campaign.

 Man, they're out there attacking their buddies.